 Now it’s time to look at your close rate compared to the expense and effort you put into marketing and advertising per source.
 For instance, if you spent money advertising your referral program, look at what earned from the students you gained from that source.
 If you look at the cost to advertise against the students gained for a specific period, you will be able to calculate your cost of student acquisition- for your overall advertising program, as well as each lead source.

 Of course, if you notice that a particular lead source brings in more leads for less money, and the leads convert at a higher rate, you know where you should put your effort and resources.
 Conversely, if you see that a marketing channel is bringing in fewer leads, and those leads aren’t signing student agreements, you might want to stop advertising there.

 Using your metrics to understand your leads will help you make better business decisions.
 From where to advertise to why some leads aren’t closing well, all you need to know can be found in the data your leads provide.

-If you’d like to see other ways to get more students and improve your overall marketing strategy, get your copy of our 10 Step Marketing Guide for Martial Arts Schools.
+If you’d like to learn about additional ways to get more students, get your copy of our Insider’s Guide to Student Recruitment.